 The Rishonim debate the degree of severity to which the prohibition against eating fish and meat together extends.
-Some maintain that we must avoid the mixture to such a degree that even a greasy film which lingers in the mouth or on the hands must be carefully washed off before eating meat after fish, or vice versa.
-Others, however, hold that we need not be concerned with fatty residue and there is no need to wash one's mouth and hands between eating fish and meat.
-The final halachah, basically, follows the second opinion.(17)
+Some maintain that we must avoid the mixture to such an extent that even a greasy film which lingers in the mouth or on the hands must be carefully washed off before eating meat after fish, or fish after meat.
+Others, however, hold that we need not be concerned with fatty residue, and there is no need to wash one's mouth and hands between eating these two foods.
+The final halachah, basically, follows the second opinion[17].

-The following rules apply when both fish and meat will be served at the same meal:

-Care must be taken that the foods do not mix.
+The following rules apply when both fish and meat will be served at the same meal: Care must be taken that the foods do not mix.
 Silverware that was used for fish should not be used for meat unless they are rinsed in between.
-But it is permitted to place both of the foods on the table at the same time.(18) While it is customary in many places to eat fish before meat, this is not a requirement and it is permitted l'chatchilah to eat meat before fish.(19)
+But it is permitted to place both of the foods on the table at the same time[18].
+While it is customary in many places to eat fish before meat, this is not a requirement and it is permitted l'chatchilah to eat meat before fish[19].

-Although, as stated earlier, we are generally not concerned with fatty residue and one is not required to wash his hands(20) and mouth between fish and meat, the poskim do require some type of break between eating fish and meat.
-Some(21) require that a drink(22) be taken between them, while others(23) stipulate that a food item be eaten in addition to the drink.(24)
+Although, as stated earlier, we are not concerned with fatty residue and one is not required to wash his hands[20] and rinse his mouth between fish and meat, the poskim do require some type of break between eating fish and meat.
+Some[21] require that a drink[22] be taken between them, while others[23] stipulate that a food item be eaten in addition to the drink[24].

-QUESTION: What could be done if, inadvertently, a piece of fish fell into a pot of chicken soup?
+Question: What could be done if, inadvertently, a piece of fish fell into a pot of chicken soup?

-DISCUSSION: After removing the piece of fish from the soup [if it can be found] one must estimate whether or not there is sixty times more soup [including vegetables, etc.] than the piece of fish that fell into it.
-If there is 60 times more soup, then the soup is permitted to be eaten.(25) If not, then the soup should not be eaten.(26) Under extenuating circumstances [e.g., discarding the soup would entail a serious monetary loss; the soup is needed for Shabbos or for important guests; shalom bayis, etc.] it is permitted to add more water or other ingredients to the soup so that there will be sixty times more soup than the piece of fish.
-(27)
+Discussion: After removing the piece of fish from the soup[25] (if it can be found), one must estimate whether or not there is sixty times more soup (including vegetables, etc.) than the piece of fish that fell into it.
+If there is sixty times more soup, then the soup is permitted to be eaten[26].
+If not, then the soup should not be eaten[27].
+Under extenuating circumstances (e.g., discarding the soup would entail a serious monetary loss; the soup is needed for Shabbos or for important guests; shalom bayis, etc.), it is permitted to add more water or other ingredients to the soup so that there will be sixty times more soup than the piece of fish[28].